Huythanh0x/linked-blog-starter-md/ENGLISH/VOCABULARY.md

 People working for the government.
 > We need to hear from the government officials responsible for the new regulations impacting land use.

+#### renowned
+Kasem Ngam is a renowned speaker and author from Nonthaburi hailand.